MykolaDiachok/WebApplicationSearch/README.md

 # WebApplicationSearch
+### The approach used was code first, the database is created automatically, on the first connection
    ***If you don't use docker-compose to run the application, do not forget to correctly set the connection string for DBContext to the database in the file appsettings.json.
 By default setting for docker.***
 If use docker(recommended), download images before start - that will speed up application launch